 Eventually, Mr. Trepasso found an opportunity and took the initiative to transition the group into a college setting.
 Today we are structured under the San Diego Community College Continuing Education program at Mesa College allowing practices to be held mid-county, whereby we still gather every Wednesday evening.
 With the class course now a permanent and popular part of the curriculum, and the conductor an esteemed part of the faculty, a local de facto conservatory has thus evolved for the field of mandolin music.
 Furthermore, the institutional setting facilitates the promotion and awareness for new member recruitment with each and every new semester.
 For all of this, we are most thankful.

 Mr. Trepasso remains active in music education.
-He repairs instruments, serves on the Board of Directors for both the Community Council for Music in the Schools and the Band-At-the-Beach Music Camp, and he conducts the historical San Diego City Guard Band.
-He plays horn in the San Diego British Brass Band, trumpet in the San Diego Concert Band, mandocello on the side with the “Fifty Strings” mandolin ensemble.
+He repairs instruments for the San Diego City School District, serves on the Board of Directors for both the Community Council for Music in the Schools and Band-At-the-Beach Music Camp, and was the previous conductor of the historical San Diego City Guard Band.
+He plays horn in the San Diego British Brass Band, trumpet in the San Diego Concert Band, mandocello with the “Fifty Strings” mandolin ensemble, and euphonium in the City Guard Band.
 Naturally, the members of the San Diego Mandolin Orchestra are grateful for his devotion to our plucked strings endeavor where he is loved and affectionately referred to as “Jim”.
-It must be mentioned that for many years we were fortunate to have Eugene Vacher in our midst who from nearly the beginning was known as our resident composer and arranger for mandolin music.
-At one time, nearly one fifth of our music library pieces were attributed to him.
-Up until the time we lost Mr. Vacher (almost 101 years old), he was still serving as assistant conductor to Mr. Trepasso and playing the mandocello.

 Mr. Ted Scafidi, as a retired electronics engineer with the U.S. Naval Air Systems Command, our concert master and soloist found his way back to strings in mid-life when his wife bestowed to him a freshly minted Gibson F-5L mandolin in 1989.
 Self-taught from the age of 13, Ted Scafidi was drawn to and emulated mandolin recordings, in the way Mozart was enveloped by a harpsicord at an early age.
 Mr. Scafidi joined our orchestra in 1990, and has served in the distinction of 1st Chair for over 20 years.
 Once, he was with a mandolin trio in the orchestral accompaniment for Romeo & Juliet by the visiting Stuttgart Ballet.